tapjs/tapjs/README.md

    the main package export.
 4. The test ends automatically when `process.on('exit')` fires, so there is no need to call `tap.end()` explicitly.
-5. Adding a `teardown` function triggers `autoend` behavior.
+5. Adding a `tearDown` function triggers `autoend` behavior.
-   Otherwise, the `end` would potentially never arrive, if for example `teardown` is used to close a server or cancel some long-running process, because `process.on('exit')` would never fire of its own accord.
+   Otherwise, the `end` would potentially never arrive, if for example `tearDown` is used to close a server or cancel some long-running process, because `process.on('exit')` would never fire of its own accord.